 Home to LWRC since October 1995, this facility holds the majority of our boats and equipment, and is the location for our classes and programs.
 We have three boat bays on the first floor, plus a workshop and workout area.
-Upstairs we have shower facilities, plus office and meeting space as well as a full kitchen.
-Visit our Rent our Space page for details on renting this space for meetings or parties.
+Upstairs we have shower facilities, plus office and member lounge as well as a full kitchen.

 Our equipment includes wherries, singles, doubles, pairs, fours, quads and eights.
 We have general use club equipment available to all members, as well as restricted use racing equipment for those who have demonstrated proficiency.
 Members who own their own boats can also rent rack space.
 We have several coaching launches, and members who are interested in organized rowing workouts should try out our Programs.
 Our trailer transports all equipment to regattas.